mickychetta/aws-codebuild-github-autobuild/README.md

 # Credential Variables
 ## Option 1: Specify context variables as part of the AWS CDK CLI command
+1. Run `npm run build` to perform the necessary build tasks for the project

+2. Replace `PLACEHOLDER` with a valid GitHub repository, GitHub Token Secrets Manager ARN, and name/path to the buildspec file.

     $ cdk deploy --context github_repo=PLACEHOLDER --context github_token=PLACEHOLDER --context buildspec=PLACEHOLDER

-1. Replace `PLACEHOLDER` with a valid GitHub repository, GitHub Token Secrets Manager ARN, and name/path to the buildspec file.

-2. Run this command in the terminal when deploying your stack.
+3. Run this command in the terminal when deploying your stack.

 ## Option 2: Exporting Variables